InfuseAI/primehub-site/docs/model-deployment-tutorial-model-image.md

   <span class="tooltiptext">Applicable to Enterprise tier only</span>
 </div>

-In this tutorial, we will show how to deploy a packaged image by the PrimeHub model deployment feature.
+In this tutorial, we will show how to deploy a model built from [language wrapper](model-deployment-language-wrapper-intro).
+Here we provided a pre-built TensorFlow2 MNIST model image as an example.

-By using the pre-built image and providing simple deployment information, we can quickly deploy an MNIST model for real-time serving.

 ## Prerequisites